• Skip to primary navigation

 You don’t have to live with depression and low mood.

-It doesn’t matter whether your depression has reached the status of being “clinical” for you to benefit from online counselling for depression.
-If you have noticed increased feelings of sadness and/or decreased pleasure from your usual activities over a two-week period, then you might wish to consider seeking help.
+It doesn’t matter whether your depression has reached the status of being “clinical” for you to benefit from online counselling.
+So if you’ve noticed: a) increased feelings of sadness and/or b) decreased pleasure from your usual activities lasting mor than two weeks, then it might be a good idea to seek help.

 Can online counselling help me with my depression?